Scientific Journal Articles

 [download PDF] -

-Hammond, et al. 2019.
-Prevalence of vaping and smoking among adolescents in Canada, England, and the United States: repeat national cross-sectional surveys [show abstract ▼] [hide abstract ▲] [access full article]
+Hammond, et al. 2020.
+Changes in prevalence of vaping among youth in the United States, Canada, and England, 2017 to 2019 [show abstract ▼] [hide abstract ▲] [access full article]

 Citation